toliaqat/xenon-wiki/GraphQueryTaskService.md

 ### Query stages

-A graph query is composed out of 2 or more stages, where each stage selects a s The graph query requires the **QueryOption.SELECT_LINKS** option to be set since it uses the selected link values to traverse the logical document graph.
+A graph query is composed out of 2 or more stages, where each stage selects a set of documents eligible as inputs for th enext stage query specification.
+The graph query requires the **QueryOption.SELECT_LINKS** option to be set since it uses the selected link values to traverse the logical document graph.